Did you know that cricket farming in Kenya is a growing industry? More and more people are starting to farm crickets to make money.

 In addition, cricket farming is relatively low-cost and easy to set up, which has helped to increase its appeal among small-scale farmers.

-Looking ahead, there is great potential for cricket farming in Kenya.
-With continued growth in the sector, we could see an increase in the production and consumption of crickets.
+Looking ahead, there is excellent potential for cricket farming in Kenya.
+With continued growth in the sector, we could see increased production and consumption of crickets.

 This would provide more nutritious food options for Kenyans, create new job opportunities, and spur economic growth.

-However, some challenges need to be addressed for cricket farming to reach its full potential.
+However, some challenges must be addressed for cricket farming to reach its full potential.

 One of the biggest challenges is the lack of awareness about cricket farming and its potential benefits.